linkinghack/ML-DLNotes/README.md

 # ML-DLNotes
-Foundation of MachineLearning and DeepLearning notes and example codes.
+MachineLearning and DeepLearning notes and example codes.